-- 2) These numbers do not account for the higher load upon start-up, nor up to one additional Amp associated with other electrical components (lights, solenoid valves, and so on). - 3) All model numbers ending in TWIM or TW2 have one pump motor per side.
-9140K and 9840K also have one pump motor per side. - 4) The 9140K and 9840K models must use no less than a 20 A breaker to account for the high current upon startup.
+- 2) These numbers do not account for the higher load upon start-up, nor up to one additional Amp associated with other electrical components that may be present on mechanical register pumps (lights, solenoid valves, and so on). - 3) All model numbers ending in TWIM or TW2 have one pump motor per side.